The 5%ers' Blog > Magazine

-The profession of trading is often being compared to athletes in competitive sports, since both are skills of performance.
-Besides for the many similarities existing with trading and professional sports, there is one key difference that makes trading much harder to master.
+The profession of trading is often being compared to athletes in competitive sports since both are skills of performance.
+Besides the many similarities existing with trading and professional sports, there is one key difference that makes trading much harder to master.
 That is the losing part.

 In sport, losing is well defined by time and place, by the rules, by the referee and by the fact that, the opponent only played better than you did.
 Here, it is the trader’s responsibility to stamp the loss.
 To be clearer, it is the trader’s decision about if they are ready to finally surrender and when they would like to do so.